-Description

-Patient

-identifier.

-gender.

-birthDate.

-deceased.

-Condition

-Minimum fields needed for analysis include:

-Condition.code

-Condition.recordedDate

-Minimum fields needed for analysis include:

-Encounter.location

-Encounter.effectiveDateTime

-or:

-This indicator reports the number of people who have been tested for HIV during the reporting period and who know their status.
+Element Description Minimum Data Set: Patient All Patient resources meeting the inclusion/exclusion criteria are sent in the Bundle.
+Minimum fields needed for analysis include: Patient identifier. gender. birthDate. deceased.
+Condition Minimum fields needed for analysis include: Condition.code Condition.recordedDate Minimum fields needed for analysis include: Encounter.effectiveDateTime For each Indicate r: Background: This indicator reports the number of people who have been tested for HIV during the reporting period and who know their status.
 It is expressed as a number; there is a numerator but no denominator.
 It can be disaggregated by age group, gender, and key populations.

-CQL Statement (for examples see Appendix A 1.1)

-N/A

-0.0.1

-URL where this DSS can be found.

-ver-0.0.1 :first draft based on Feb 1, 2019 conference in DC

-A running log of changes to the DSS such as one of its indicators
+Numerator Definition: CQL Statement (for examples see Appendix A 1.1) Denominator Definition: N/A Version: 0.0.1 Signature: URL where this DSS can be found.
+Location: ver-0.0.1 : first draft based on Feb 1, 2019 conference in DC Change Log: A running log of changes to the DSS such as one of its indicators Example: ver-0.0.1 : initial commit of the template.

-Example:

-ver-0.0.1 : initial commit of the template.
 [Date]